 Beyond the Grill/Beach club, the social focus of the Resort is the Roman Bridge (Puente Romano) from which the Resort takes its name.
 This bridge from the first century is a remaining structure of the ancient road that once linked Cadiz with Rome, the Via Augusta.
-It is quite something to see such an old structure in the centre of this luxury hotel’s grounds.
+It is quite something to see such an old structure in the center of this luxury hotel’s grounds.

 How to Get There

 Fly into Malaga, just 3 hours from the UK.
-Transfers to/from Marbella, are approximately 60 euros for up to three people by taxi, but are more expensive if arranged through the hotel.
+Transfers to/from Marbella, are approximately €60 EUR for up to three people by taxi but are more expensive if arranged through the hotel.
 There are plenty of taxis waiting outside the airport that you can pick up for this short transfer.

-Out of season, joining standard leaders club for $150 will usually suffice and will get you an upgrade and an amenity.
+Out of season, joining standard leaders club for $150 USD will usually suffice and will get you an upgrade and an amenity.

 If you are feeling cheeky and energetic, bed hoping does pay with Leading Hotels Club.
-You could book 3 nights here (= 1 stay credit) then 2 in the Marbella Club (walking distance) which is also Leading hotels (= 1 stay credit) and then another 3 at the Romanos to finish with (= 1 stay credit) earning you 3/4 of a free night from your 8 night stay.
+You could book 3 nights here (= 1 stay credit) then 2 in the Marbella Club (walking distance) which is also Leading hotels (= 1 stay credit) and then another 3 at the Romanos to finish with (= 1 stay credit) earning you 3/4 of a free night from your 8-night stay.
 If you stay at the Marbella Club all 8 nights you will only earn a single stay credit.

-If you intend to book direct, drop me an email as our partner agent offers cash back for all Leading Hotels of the World hotels whilst retaining your Leaders Club perks.
+If you intend to book direct, drop me an email as our partner agent offers cashback for all Leading Hotels of the World hotels whilst retaining your Leaders Club perks.